 Muhle Glashutte S.A.R.
 Rescue-Timer Men’s Automatic Dive Watch

-If you’re serious about diving and would like a watch heavy-duty and accurate watch that you can take underwater, or if your job is Search and Rescue missions, the Muhle Glashutte S.A.R.
-Rescue-Timer watch is an excellent brand to invest in.
+If you’re serious about diving or if your job is Search and Rescue missions, the Mühle Glashütte S.A.R.
+Rescue-Timer watch is a rugged watch from a top German watch brand.

-This watch is clearly not cheap, but the top-notch functions make up for the hefty price tag.
-This watch is extremely durable— it has a shockproof automatic movement and has a 4 mm thick sapphire crystal.
+This watch is not cheap, but the top-notch functions make up for the hefty price tag.
+This watch is highly durable— it has a shockproof automatic movement and has a 4 mm thick sapphire crystal.
 It doesn’t have numerals, but the cardinal hour markers are big.
-It also has luminous hands, a screw down crown, and a date window at 4 o’clock for better wrist movement.
+It also has luminous hands, a screw-down crown, and a date window at 4 o’clock for better wrist movement.

 Breitling launched the Aerospace model—a multifunction chronograph—in 1985, and it continues to be a staple in the brand’s luxury tool watched.

-Breitling is known for is beautiful and accurate pilot’s watches.
-The Aerospace Evo is one of the newer models that still have the same technology but has undergone developments over the years.
+Breitling is known for its beautiful and accurate pilot’s watches and has a history of watches that have been worn in space.
+The Aerospace Evo is one of the newer models with the same technology but has undergone developments over the years.
 Because it’s titanium, it’s more durable and lighter compared to stainless steel watches.

-This model is 43mm and has a second-time-zone feature, an alarm, a countdown timer, and a digital, day and date that’s programmed for four years.
+This model is 43mm and has a second-time-zone feature, an alarm, a countdown timer, and a digital display for day and date that’s been programmed for four years.

 Rolex Explorer II